Frank Fernand: Indian jazz

+Personal life

 He has two daughters from his first marriage to Maxi Perera, named Elphin and Doris.
 From his second marriage to Madalena Velho, he has one son and one daughter, named Max and Larissa.
-Frank Fernand died of Parkinson's disease on 1 April 2007.
+Frank Fernand died of Parkinson's disease on 1 April 2007 at Mumbai.

+Legacy

 A book by Naresh Fernandes called The Taj Mahal Foxtrot accurately notes down his early beginnings and also the beginnings of jazz in India in which Frank Fernand played a vital part.